AWS Interconnect - multicloud that directly connects AWS and Google Cloud has gone GA!

 Click Copy activation key to copy the activation key.

-Creating Partner Cross-Cloud Interconnect Transport
+Creating the Partner Cross-Cloud Interconnect Transport

 In the Google Cloud Partner Cross-Cloud Interconnect console, click Create transport.

-In the initial setup location, select Remote cloud service provider.
-Enter the copied activation key and click Verify, then click Continue.
+Under initial setup location, select Remote cloud service provider.
+Enter the activation key you copied and click Validate.
+Click Continue.

 After waiting a few minutes, the transport will be created.